Capital Gains Tax Calculator India - Calculate LTCG & STCG Tax Online

 How to calculate capital gains on mutual funds?

-For equity mutual funds: If held less than 12 months, STCG is taxed at 15%.
-If held more than 12 months, LTCG exceeding ₹1 lakh is taxed at 10%.
-For debt mutual funds: If held less than 36 months, STCG is taxed as per your slab.
-If held more than 36 months, LTCG is taxed at 20% with indexation.
+For equity mutual funds: If held less than 12 months, STCG is taxed at 20%.
+If held more than 12 months, LTCG exceeding ₹1.25 lakh is taxed at 12.5% (post Budget 2024).
+For debt mutual funds purchased after April 2023: gains are always taxed at your income slab rate regardless of holding period (no LTCG benefit).

 Disclaimer: This capital gains tax calculator is provided for estimation purposes only.
 Actual tax liability may vary based on your total income, applicable deductions, surcharge, cess, and specific circumstances.
 The calculator uses standard tax rates and does not account for all possible exemptions or special situations.
 Always consult with a chartered accountant or tax advisor for accurate tax planning and filing.